 - Salt

-Start a few days ahead to brine the beef.
+Start a few days ahead to brine the entire roast.
 First, trim excess fat from the rib and then score the remaining fat.

 On the day of cooking, mix the mustard, oil, Ooomami powder, a tablespoon of garlic junkie spice mix, and the Cowboy Crust spice together to form a paste.